The Joy of an EX

-Intelligent, insightful, and based on Abigail Trafford's personal experience, extensive research, and interviews with hundreds of divorced men and women, Crazy Time charts the emotional journey of the breakup of a marriage--identifying the common phases that lead to separation, divorce, and, eventually, to a new life.
+Based on Abigail Trafford's personal experience, extensive research, and interviews with hundreds of divorced men and women.
+This book is equally intelligent and insightful.
+Crazy Time charts the emotional journey of the breakup of a marriage--identifying the common phases that lead to separation, divorce, and, eventually, to a new life.

 Mom's House, Dad's House: A Complete Guide for Parents Who Are Separated, Divorced, or Remarried by Isolina Ricci

-The groundbreaking classic, now revised, updated and expanded, covers the legal, financial and emotional realities of creating two happy and stable homes for children in the often difficult and confusing aftermath of a divorce.
+The groundbreaking classic is now revised, updated and expanded.
+It covers at length the legal, financial and emotional realities of creating two happy and stable homes for children in the often difficult and confusing aftermath of a divorce.

 The Good Divorce by Conj Ahrons

-An internationally acclaimed social scientist and family therapist offers timely and welcome news for the millions of separated and divorced parents: in more than 50 percent of divorces today, couples succeed in preserving their families for their children.
+An internationally acclaimed social scientist and family therapist offers timely and welcome news for the millions of separated and divorced parents.
+That is that in more than 50 percent of divorces today, couples succeed in preserving their families for their children.
 This book provides practical guidelines for raising healthy, well-adjusted children during this stressful time.